Unit 7 ArrayList

 myList.add("Orange");

-// Traverse the ArrayList using a for-each loop
+// Traverse the ArrayList using a enhanced for loop

 for (String element : myList) {